-- Your hospital stay varies but usually lasts one to two days. - Be sure you have a reliable adult to take you home after your surgery and to stay with you for the first few days. - You will follow up with your surgeon in one week. - You may shower 24 hours after your surgery. - No tub baths, saunas, hot tubs, tanning beds, or swimming until your surgeon says these are okay. - No lifting more than 10 pounds for two to four weeks.
-To give you an idea of how heavy 10 pounds is, a gallon of milk weighs eight pounds. - You may climb stairs.
-If you get tired, stop and rest between steps. - You may drive again after your first follow-up appointment, when your drain will be removed, and you're able to steer and wear a seat belt comfortably. - Sex is okay when you feel up to it.
-Use some form of birth control for the first 18 months, due to increased fertility and possible pregnancy.
+- Your hospital stay varies but usually lasts one to two days. - Be sure you have a reliable adult to take you home after your surgery and to stay with you for the first few days. - You will follow up with your surgeon in one week. - You may be allowed to shower 24 hours after surgery, per your surgeon's instructions. - No tub baths, saunas, hot tubs, tanning beds, or swimming until your surgeon says these are OK. - No lifting more than 10 pounds for two to four weeks based on surgeon preference.
+To give you an idea of how heavy 10 pounds is, a gallon of milk is 8 pounds. - You may climb stairs.
+If you get tired, stop and rest between steps. - You may drive again after your first follow-up appointment, when your drain is removed, and you're able to steer and wear a seat belt comfortably. - Sex is OK when you feel up to it.
+Use some form of birth control for the first 18 months, due to increased Always keep your follow-up appointments with your fertility and possible pregnancy. surgeon.
+You will receive reminders for your followup appointments with Kettering Health Weight Loss.
+Medications Long-term follow-up is the key to success!